Isles In The Sky is a rock formation in the Pinto Basin area of Joshua Tree National Park, California.

 There are a number of routes worthwhile on Isles In The Sky, but none as famous or popular as Bird of Fire rated 10a.
 This incredible route takes you up one of the best 10a cracks in all of Joshua Tree.
 Bird of Fire is the straight up crack in the middle of the biggest block on the upper face.
 The climb takes you past face moves to gain the main crack.
 Plug in as many small and medium pieces as you feel comfortable with.
 The first part of the crack is less than vertical and it goes as 5.8/5.9.
 Then it gets more serious when the crack becomes, well, let say at least vertical, with no footholds to rest on.
 Plug in at least two or three good pieces of protection before reaching the top.
 The crack becomes too wide for your fists about four or five feet from the top.
 Don’t be surprised if you find yourself flying through the air.

 A personal Note: I took a fall right near the top of Bird of Fire where the crack gets wide.
 A Yellow Alien I had placed ten feet bellow held the fall beautifully.
-When I told a friend who is a 5.13 climber about my fall, he confessed the he had taken a fall right there too.
+When I told a friend who is a 5.13 climber about my fall, he confessed that he had taken a fall right there too.
 Needless the say that I felt a lot better about my own fall.

 There are some easier climbs, as well as much harder ones on Isles In The Sky.
 For example, you can enjoy another crack to the left of Bird of Fire, called “Dolphin” rated 5.7.
 There are also some hard face climbs on either side of Bird of Fire.
 They are in the 5.11 range and I don't know much more about them.
 If you have done these climbs, feel free to write a supplement and attach it to this page.

 To descend walk left to an anchor and a short rappel will take you to the base of the upper face and your pack.

 List of the select climbs